Do Professional Chefs Use Gas or Electric Stoves?

 And the result is pure culinary magic.

 Sometimes it feels like the only way to enjoy gourmet dishes that are Food Network approved is by dropping a few Benjamins at your local, fine dining restaurant.
+If you’re tired of dressing to the nines and selling off your firstborn each time you want Instagram-worthy food, it’s time to start cooking like a pro.

 Professional chefs know what it takes to deliver so take some tips from the experts.
-To start cooking like a pro, start with their preferred tool - a gas stovetop.
+To start cooking like a pro, start with their preferred tool - a gas cooktop.
 Gas stoves offer an incredible experience with every use.

 Plus it has a wide amount of benefits over electric stovetops which we explain here to help you decide if you’re ready to take the plunge for gas!